junxit/us-congress-bills-115/metadata.md

 - 2018-04-09 — Placed on the Union Calendar, Calendar No. 477.
 - 2018-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-624.
 - 2018-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-624.
+- 2018-04-16 — Considered under suspension of the rules. (consideration: CR H3321-3322)
+- 2018-04-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4609.
+- 2018-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-04-16 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2018-04-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3321)
+- 2018-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3321)